 Multi-tenant.
-Cryptographically governed.
+Licence-gated.
 Fail-closed.

 IdentityFirst is architected for adversarial conditions.
 Every capability is EV-signed, every action is logged, every tenant is isolated by design — not by configuration.